Undergraduate Academic Standing Requirements

 Students will be dismissed from the program when either (1) they fail to return to good academic standing after two semesters (in which the student is actively enrolled in one or more courses) or within the timeline agreed upon within an approved one-time probation extension; or (2) they have earned more than two C or F grades (excluding repeated courses in which a grade higher than a C was earned).

-A student may appeal a dismissal decision to the assistant dean of retention and student support (ADRSS).
-No later than ten (10) business days following the date of the letter informing the student that they have been dismissed, the student may appeal the decision.
+A student may appeal a dismissal decision to the assistant dean for student success and retention (ADSSR).
+No later than 14 calendar business days following the date of the letter informing the student that they have been dismissed, the student may appeal the decision.
 Failure to appeal within the limited time period constitutes a waiver of the student’s right to appeal.
 The appeal must be made in writing.
 An appeal will be granted if severe mitigating circumstances sufficiently documented by an authority contributed to the student’s poor academic performance.
-The ADRSS will assemble an appeals committee, consisting of a member of the Academic Affairs Council, a full-time faculty member, and the graduate program director.
-The ADRSS will serve as the chair of the appeals committee.
+The ADSSR will assemble an appeals committee, consisting of a member of the Academic Affairs Council, a full-time faculty member, and the graduate program director.
+The ADSSR will serve as the chair of the appeals committee.
 The appeals committee has the authority to affirm or reverse the decision to suspend the student.
 The decision of the appeals committee is final.

 An academic dismissal is recorded on a student’s academic transcript.